2017 Aztec High School shooting: Perpetrator

-William Edward "Bill" Atchison was born on March 18, 1996.
+William Edward Atchison was born on March 18, 1996.
 He lived in Belen, New Mexico, before moving to Aztec with his family, and attending Aztec High School.
 According to his father, Atchison was bullied in school; in one incident, he was allegedly attacked during a welding class and stabbed in the chest.
 A neighbor called the Aztec police on Atchison twice, once for firing his airsoft pellet gun at their dogs, and a second time for threatening to shoot her husband during an argument over cannabis that had been found near the property.
 Because of these disputes, the neighbor refused to allow her sons to play with Atchison.
 She described him as someone who spent "a lot of time inside and alone", while a coworker said he was bullied.

 Atchison was suspended from high school on March 9, 2012, for using the classroom whiteboard to write a chronology of the Columbine High School massacre.
 This complaint was not reported to the school's resource officer.
 Atchison had attended sessions with school counselors for many years and was seeing one regularly in Farmington until the counselor retired.
 He saw a new counselor two more times, but suddenly stopped before dropping out of school on August 20 of the same year.
 He never returned to school after the suspension.
 After leaving school, Atchison worked at a local Giant gas station near his home.